Zer0verhaul/Zer0verhaul/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-currently working on learning Java and C# and want to make a game at some point.
+currently learning Java and C# and want to make a game at some point.

 about me:
 i like to keep things short and sweet